The amazing world of dogs

-As well as being loving, slobbery companions – we’re looking at you, Beethoven – St Bernard’s have had a vital job for centuries!
-All the way back to the 1600s, St Bernard’s were bred for rescue work by the hospice of the Great St Bernard Pass.
+As well as being loving, slobbery companions – we’re looking at you, Beethoven – St Bernards have had a vital job for centuries!
+All the way back in the 1600s, St Bernards were bred for rescue work by the hospice of the Great St Bernard Pass.

 Sled dogs have been used in the Arctic for 2,000 years!
-They were super important for transportation in Arctic communities until snowmobiles were invented and are still used today in some rural areas.
+They were super important for transportation in Arctic communities until snowmobiles were invented, and they're still used today in some rural areas.

 There are many breeds of dogs that can be sled dogs.
-Their suitability can depend on many factors, including size, strength, stamina, speed, endurance, temperament and appetite – plus the ideal qualities changes depending on whether the sleds are for racing or carrying.
+Their suitability can depend on many factors, including size, strength, stamina, speed, endurance, temperament and appetite – plus, the ideal qualities change depending on whether the sleds are for racing or carrying.
 However, the most common sled dogs are often the fluffy Alaskan and Siberian huskies, Alaskan Malamutes, Canadian Eskimo Dogs and Samoyed.

-But if you’re not convinced your furry friends are going to track down the lost loot without expert training, think again!
+If you're not convinced your furry friends will track down the lost loot without expert training, think again!
 Monty, a pup from the Czech Republic, found fame as a historical hoard detector after he unearthed 3,000-year-old buried treasure while out on his walkies!

 While happily digging away, he discovered a cache of relics, including sickles, axes, spear points and bracelets, all dating back to the Bronze Age!
 Most of the artefacts were still intact, which is very rare for that period in history.
 Monty and his human, Mr Frankota, were given a finders fee, and we’re sure Monty will have been rewarded with ear rubs and treats!

 Time to put your tracker dog’s skills to use!